foxfriends/discord-gacha/README.md

 # Discord Gacha

 Discord bot for gacha pulls purchased on Shopify.
+Very much FEH like, as initially designed for pulling Fire Emblem characters.